GlassAlpha/glassalpha/site/docs/getting-started/installation.md

 ## Model selection and fallbacks

-GlassAlpha uses a plugin system that allows you to choose which ML models to install based on your needs.
+GlassAlpha uses explicit dispatch to load ML models based on your configuration.

 ### Available models